-“This is not good”, I said to myself while lying on my back on the ground.
-A guy came up to me and asked if I was OK.
-I assured him I was even though blood was flowing into my eyes by then.
-I had slipped on the ice while walking to work at the ski school and had fallen head first onto the pavement.
-My hands were in my pockets, so nothing braced my fall.
-That moment was the beginning of yet another journey in my life.
+Those are the words that rattled in my head as I lay on the ground.
+A passerby asked if I was okay and – even though blood was flowing into my eyes – I assured him I was.
+I had just slipped on ice while walking to work and fallen head-first onto the pavement.
+My hands were in my pockets so nothing braced my fall.
+A new chapter of my life had just begun.

-Not sure if I was knocked unconscious.
-If so, it was not for very long.
-Everything definitely went black, but with a ring of rainbow colors around the point of impact.
-So I felt like my consciousness and vision didn’t leave, but went inward for a few seconds.
-I remember taking note of the darkness and the colors, and at the same time thinking, “this is not good” so I was definitely connected to reality on some level.
+A friend of mine who is good at physics calculated that my head was moving at 35 miles an hour when it hit the pavement.
+My world went black, but with a ring of rainbow colors around the point of impact.
+I was conscious, but my focus went inside my head for a few seconds.
+I remember taking note of the darkness and the colors, so I was connected to reality on some level.

 On the couch with my nurse